 This year, the media highlighted a few art events that may mark the beginning of a new NFT trend.
 Physical galleries displaying NFT artworks have opened their doors to visitors in New York, Los Angeles, Miami, Dallas, London, Beijing, and other popular venues.
 It’s peculiar that those galleries are taking different approaches to presenting digital artworks.

 Art exhibitions may become futuristic and highly interactive as long as NFTs are involved.
 Interactive experiences and VR can greatly enhance appreciation of NFT artworks.
 For example, Artist Uprising presented a pop-up NFT art gallery at Landmark Center in Dallas, featuring augmented reality experiences along with food & entertainment for the guests.
-Whereas exhibition visitors could watch the artworks in dynamics and get enhanced AR experience, physical prints of those artworks were auctioned at the show too.
+While exhibition visitors could view the artworks dynamically and enjoy an enhanced AR experience, physical prints of those artworks and childrens prints were also auctioned at the show.

 Vellum L.A. gallery chose to present NFT art in partnership with StandardVision that designed a museum grade LED Canvas called Luma Canvas.
 Those are significantly more vibrant than any average TV screen and can support various aspect ratios outside of the traditional HD format.
 Luma Canvas also has a software component that can display programmable art.
 It allows the display of art that can change over the course of hours, days, months, or even years.